trhura/django-mysite/README.rst

 	$> git clone <forked_path>

-5) install the inkbulb dependencies (these steps will download all thirdparty modules needed, may take 5-10 mins)
+5) install the project dependencies
 	$> cd path/to/some_other_folder/

 	$> virtualenv mysite_env